Crocoblock/developer-documentation/01-jet-engine/01-hooks/07-meta-boxes/filters.md

 ## jet-engine/meta-fields/{$field_type}/args

-Дозволяє підготувати масив аргументів нового поля для подальшого використання в інтерфейс білдері по динамічній частині фільтра `$field_type`, що відповідає типу поля.
+Allows preparing an array of arguments for a new field to be used later in the builder interface based on the dynamic part of the  `$field_type filter`, which corresponds to the field type.

 **Args:**
-- `$args` - array - Результуючі аргументи поля
+- `$args` - array - The resulting field arguments.
-- `$field` - array - Первинні агрументи поля
+- `$field` - array - The initial field arguments.
-- `$meta_instance` - Jet_Engine_CPT_Meta - Об'єкт менеджера для CPT мети
+- `$meta_instance` - Jet_Engine_CPT_Meta - The CPT meta manager object.

 **Location:**
 [includes/components/meta-boxes/post.php](https://github.com/ZemezLab/jet-engine/blob/master/includes/components/meta-boxes/post.php)